The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 If you’re a US history buff, you’ll love the historic buildings and historical significance as a location of both a Civil War battle and a raid of abolitionist John Brown.

-There are also plenty of outdoor activities, great restaurants and shops to appeal to a variety of travelers.
+There are also plenty of outdoor activities, great restaurants, and shops that appeal to a variety of travelers.

-This article is written in partnership with Visit Jefferson County.
+This article is in partnership with Visit Jefferson County and contains affiliate links.

 Explore Harpers Ferry National Historical Park